 Surface roughness can be analyzed for both external and internal structures.

 Analyzing fiber composites visualizes the 3D distribution and orientation of different elements within a composite material.

 - Analysis of grain size & distribution

 Grain size and distribution are decisive factors in determining the hardness and strength.
 This is why it is important to analyze them.

-To reveal what X-ray technology can do for you, we are offering a complimentary first X-ray scan of your own workpiece.
+To reveal what X-ray technology can do for you, we offer a complimentary first X-ray scan of your workpiece.
 We will also complete this with a free consultation and programming service.
-This promotion only applies to customers in Southeast Asia and is valid until 31 March 2022.
+This promotion only applies to companies in Southeast Asia.